 Aleksandra has BA in Liberal Arts and Sciences and MA in Cognitive Studies from St. Petersburg State University, Russia.
 She’s also received additional education in Brain Science from a joint program of Waseda University and RIKEN Brain Science Institute in Tokyo.
 She spent a year working for CLUMP project as a visiting researcher and started her PhD studies in 2019.
 Her research interests include online processing of continuous speech, and the linguistic factors that contribute to the listener’s understanding of spoken input, particularly prosodic cues.

 Svetlana Vetchinnikova received her PhD in English philology from the University of Helsinki in 2014.
 She is interested in chunking at different levels of language organisation, both individual and communal, online and spread over time.
-Her book Phraseology and the Advanced Language Learner (CUP) is going to appear in late 2019.
+Her book Phraseology and the Advanced Language Learner (CUP) appeared in late 2019.
 Svetlana worked on the CLUMP project since its inception as a postdoctoral researcher and continues to take an active interest in it in her new position as a university lecturer.
-Among other things, she plans to look at individual variation in the chunking data.
+Among other things, she is looking at individual variation in the chunking data.

 Nitin has a background in Electronics and Communication Engineering from Anna University, India.
 His research has been on developing signal processing, statistical and machine learning methods, mainly to analyse human neuroscience data.
 His PhD on EEG/MEG (Electroencephalography/Magnetoencephalography) signal processing was supervised by Profs.
 Slawomir Nasuto and Douglas Saddy, University of Reading, UK.
 Before working on this project, he also gained post-doctoral experience on EEG/MEG method development with Prof. Rik Henson, University of Cambridge, UK and Prof. Matias Palva, University of Helsinki, Finland.